monome/docs/modular/update.md

 *nb. if you run into verification troubles at any point through this process, please refer to the steps in this [Apple support article](https://support.apple.com/en-us/HT202491) to resolve!*

+Note: you can also install [dfu programmer](https://github.com/dfu-programmer/dfu-programmer/releases) directly by downloading the binary, which may be necessary for systems not supporting Hombrew, for which the following instructions apply.
+If installed directly, skip ahead past the Homebrew installation steps.

 we'll use [Homebrew](http://brew.sh) to install dfu-programmer. to get Homebrew installed on your Mac, go to the homebrew page and scroll down to "Install Homebrew" where it will prompt you to paste a line of text into Terminal.

 after Homebrew is installed, be sure to run any `Next steps` that it presents to you.